 Under tax legislation, the Scheme is generally not liable to pay income tax because the AMIT tax regime applies and unitholders are attributed the income of the Scheme.

 (I) Distributions to Unitholders

-Distributions are presented in the Statement of Changes in Net Assets Attributable to Unitholders - Equity.
+Distributions are presented in the Statement of Comprehensive Income as finance costs attributable to unitholders.
 The Scheme's Constitution has no contractual obligation for the Responsible Entity to distribute trust income to unitholders.